Inmaculada Martinez-Zarzoso

-Inmaculada Martínez-Zarzoso is a Spanish economist and currently a professor and the chair of economic development at the University of Göttingen.
+Inmaculada Martínez-Zarzoso is a Spanish economist and currently a professor at the chair of economic development at the University of Göttingen.

-She is also a professor at the Jaume I University.
-She is and affiliate at the Economic Research Forum.
+She is also full professor at the Jaume I University and co-founder of the Institute of International Economics.
+And first vice-chair of the International Network for Economic Research (INFER), as well as an affiliate at the Economic Research Forum.

 Career and education

-She obtained a BA from the University of Valencia, a masters in international economics and a PhD University of Birmingham.
+She obtained a BA from the University of Valencia, a master in international economics and a PhD University of Birmingham.
 She has been a professor of economics at the Universidad Jaume I since 1991.
 She joined the University of Göttingen in 2012.
-She was an invited professor at the Paris School of Economics in 2019.
+She has done research stays at the Paris School of Economics in 2019 and the Geneva School of Economics in 2023 and 2024.

 Research

-Martinez-Zarzoso mainly works on international economics and environmental economics.
-Her works have been cited more than 5600 times according to Google Scholar.
+Martinez-Zarzoso mainly works on international economics, development economics and environmental economics.
+Her works have been cited more than 12000 times according to Google Scholar.
 Her research has been published in Economics Letters, Applied Economics and Ecological Economics.
 She is the 94th most cited woman in economics according to IDEAS/RePEc.

-Her research has been quoted in El Pais, Telos, El Periodico Mediterraneo, VoxEU, and Deutsche Welle.
+Her research has been quoted in El País, Telos, El Periodico Mediterraneo, VoxEU, and Deutsche Welle.